Cowboys defensive backs excited about new position coach Kris Richard

 “That’s important for a guy who is out there by yourself as a corner.
 Just find your own technique.”

 Outside of that, the transition should be fairly seamless.
 The Cowboys and Seahawks have similar principles when it comes to playing defense.
-It’s just a matter of whether the talent level stacks up.
+It’s just a matter of whether the talent levels stack up.

 “They did it at a really high level with a lot of really good players, especially in the secondary,” Heath said.
 “So, personally, I liked always watching those guys, trying to see stuff that they see.
 How do they make all the plays they make?